 John Baker started Celebrate Recovery with the main purpose of being able to talk about Jesus Christ as his Higher Power.
 For the history of Celebrate Recovery see John Baker’s Testimony.

 Celebrate Recovery does not charge for this ministry.
 Free-will offerings are received on Tuesday evenings.
 Workbooks are utilized in the Step Studies and are available at the Resource Table on Tuesday evenings.
 Prices for these materials range from $6 – $20.

-At 6:50 p.m. is a time for worship along with a teaching or personal testimony that is presented to the entire Celebrate Recovery group.
-At :7:55PM there are gender-specific open issue groups that provide a format for open sharing.
+At 7:00pm, there is a time for worship along with a teaching or personal testimony that is presented to the entire Celebrate Recovery group.
+At 8:00pm, there are gender-specific open issue groups that provide a format for open sharing.
 No one is required to participate in the personal sharing.
-At 9:00PM the group meetings end and there is a time of desert and fellowship with other attendees.
+At 9:00pm, the group meetings end and there is a time of dessert and fellowship with other attendees.

 The principle difference between AA (and other Twelve Step programs) and Celebrate Recovery is that Celebrate Recovery focuses on Jesus Christ as the true Higher Power and uses God’s Word as the authority in relation to the Twelve Steps.
 The Twelve Steps have a Christian heritage as they were modeled after the Oxford Society (see the AA Story).
 In order to reach people who would be offended by Jesus or the church, AA focused on a Higher Power.
 But Celebrate Recovery’s 8 Principles to the Road to Recovery tie the Twelve Steps to Jesus Christ’s teachings known as the Beatitudes given in The Sermon on the Mount.